jackiedeieso/collaging/USEME.md

 * The user is then able to edit the layer by putting a filter on it if they would like.
 * If the user desires to quit, they can press the quit button, which will close out the GUI window.

-# How to use the Collager command line
+# How To Sse The Collager Command Line
 * new-project canvas-height canvas-width: Creates a new project file.
 The new project comes with one layer, which is named "initial-layer" and can be accessed with that name.

 * load-project path-to-project-file: loads a .txt file with the right format into the program.
 (The project files are saved as .txt).